jackrabbit72380/XeniaFlow/README.md

 Version.1 It's Alive!

-1.How to! install!  download this repo and open the XeniaFlow.ini. then configure your path's
+1.How to! install!

+Download this repo and open the XeniaFlow.ini. then configure your path's

 2.save